 - Average Time to Completion of a Maintenance Order by Technician – If time to complete a task is captured within the CMMS package, then management can use a report like this to identify the most efficient technicians.
 It can also be used to confirm assumptions around specialization by comparing average time across different types of assets for a specific employee.
 As a result, the most efficient technicians can consistently be assigned to particular tasks.

 DPSI provides computerized maintenance management systems for the fleet, manufacturing, and facility maintenance industries.
-Our maintenance software system iMaint comes equipped with over 200 ready-to-run reports as well as custom reporting options, helping managers collect a wealth of information about their maintenance operations. iMaint Dashboard is an add-on module for iMaint that provides a visual representation of critical, real-time data, allowing managers to keep a finger on the pulse of their organization.
+Our maintenance software system iMaint comes equipped with over 200 ready-to-run reports as well as custom reporting options, helping managers collect a wealth of information about their maintenance operations. iMaint Dashboard is an optional module for iMaint that provides a visual representation of critical, real-time data, allowing managers to keep a finger on the pulse of their organization.
 Contact us for more information or request a free trial today.